Last updated 29 June 2022

-You can see all the videos I mention in this post and more on my Queen & Covers playlists for this album.
-So do feel free to check those out (and my other Queen playlists too), and see which versions of each song you like best!
+You can see all the videos I mention in this post on my Queen & Covers playlists for this album.
+So do feel free to check them out (along with my other Queen playlists) and see which versions of each song you like best!

 Written by Brian May